BDC Hamburger Icon

 Practice work-life balance.

 Work-life balance can feel elusive to entrepreneurs, but finding a comfortable equilibrium between work responsibilities and your personal life will eliminate a mountain of stress.
-While the perfect work-life balance does not exist, establishing a realistic expectation of yourself and sharing it with your team and loved ones are vital to finding as much balance as possible.
+While the perfect work-life balance does not exist, establishing realistic expectations for yourself and sharing them with your team and loved ones is vital to finding as much balance as possible.

 Demands will ebb and flow, and a 50/50 split of your time isn’t always feasible or sustainable.
 Still, taking care of your health, working on something you’re passionate about, communicating transparently with employees and loved ones, and having hobbies that bring you joy can help establish a proper work-life balance.